 • SRP: The benefits provided under the SRP are those benefits that would otherwise have been paid under the Retirement Plan but for the limitations imposed on qualified plans by the Internal Revenue Code.
-The benefits under the SRP are payable in equal monthly installments for life or in annual installments from two to fifteen years.
+The benefits under the SRP are payable in a lump sum, in equal monthly installments for life or in annual installments from two to fifteen years.